![]() |

 ** 7-15 July: The 8th Open Senior Championship of Baden-Württemberg at Bad Herrenalb (50+ and 65+).
 Their information file can now be downloaded (PDF in German).
 This tournament clashes with the next event.

-** 14-22 July: The just announced Oberfrankische Senior individual championship at Bischofsgrün / Fichtelgebirge (near Bayreuth in Bavaria) is for players born in 1968 or earlier, i.e., this is, unsuually, a 55+ event.
+14-22 July: The Oberfrankische Senior individual championship at Bischofsgrün / Fichtelgebirge (near Bayreuth in Bavaria) is for players born in 1968 or earlier, i.e., this is, unsuually, a 55+ event.
 It is possibly for local players only, and it clashes with several other events as the calendar shows.
 Another event at the same venue is scheduled for September; see below.

 ** 5-13 August 2023: 9th Arber Senior Cup (50+, alongside an Open tournament) at Bodenmais in the Bavarian woods, a region that has won tourism awards.
 Some details are available in German on the organisers' website.